 What Happens When Your Transmission Blows?

-Transmissions have many different moving parts so repairs quickly become costly and complicated if they are ignored.
+Powertrain transmissions have many different moving parts so repairs quickly become costly and complicated if they are ignored.
 No one wants to hear that dreadful clicking or clunking so check your transmission regularly to ensure it’s running smoothly.
-However, some things are unavoidable so the transmission experts at General Transmission are here to help you out.
+However, some transmission failures are unavoidable so the experts at General Transmission are here to help you out.

 Hearing any odd noises is a telltale sign that something is wrong.
 It could be anything from your transmission to your muffler so if you hear anything out of the ordinary, get it checked.